tolarewaju3/eda-servicenow/README.md

 Name: aap
 Organization: Default
-Credential type: Red Hat Ansible Automation Platform Red Hat Ansible Automation Platform: https://<<your_gateway_host>>/api/controller/
+Credential type: Red Hat Ansible Automation Platform Red Hat Ansible Automation Platform: https://<<your_base_url>>/api/controller/
 Username: <your_aap_admin_username>
 Password: <your_aap_admin_password>
 ```

 ![AAP Credentials](img/aap_creds.png)

 **Create the credential.** This credential will allow our rulebook to call the password reset job on our Ansible controller.
-You can find your gateway url in the setting tab.
+You can find your base url under *Settings* in the *System* section.

 **Finally, create a rulebook activation.** Under the *Automation Decisions* menu, in the *Rulebook Activations* section, choose **Create Rulebook Activation.**